shivamchoudhary/cs4180/programming/hmwk2/README.txt

 "COMS 4180 Network Security Programming Assignment 2"
 =====================================================

+File Certificate Exchange.png is wireshark screenshot of Certificate Exchange.

 *Warning:
         All Certificates must be in the same folder.
 Names can be changed but don't put CA into Private Key and expect it work,it just won't.

 *How to Run?

 Method 1:-